apereo/cas/docs/cas-server-documentation/ticketing/Couchbase-Ticket-Registry.md

 ## Configuration

-{% include casproperties.html properties="cas.ticket.registry.couchbase" %}
+{% include_cached casproperties.html properties="cas.ticket.registry.couchbase" %}

 The Couchbase integration currently assumes that the ticket registries are stored in their own buckets.
 You may optionally set passwords for the buckets and optionally configure